 If you rest the dough too long, it can begin to over-ferment and produce a sour flavor.

-- Wait for your freshly-baked loaves of bread to cool completely at room temperature before storing them.
-Store a loaf of bread on the counter in a tightly sealed extra-large zip-top bag.
+Wait for your freshly baked loaves of bread to cool completely at room temperature before storing.
+Store bread on the counter in a tightly sealed extra-large zip-top bag.
 Try to eat fresh bread as soon as possible.
-(I also wash and reuse the plastic bags for next time.
-Just wash, dry, and store them open on the counter until completely dry).

-- Freezing bread is the best way to keep your homemade bread fresh.
-Make sure you place the cooled bread in an extra-large freezer bag.
-Make sure there is no moisture or condensation.
-I sometimes wrap a paper towel around the bread to ensure it is dry.
-If it is stored this way, the bread can be stored in the freezer for up to 2 months.
+Freezing bread is the best way to keep your homemade bread fresh.
+Place the cooled bread in an extra-large freezer bag.
+Wrap a paper towel around the bread to ensure it is dry.
+If stored this way, the bread can be stored in the freezer for up to 2 months.

-🥗 What to serve with your delicious whole-wheat bread
+🥗 What to serve with soft whole-wheat bread

 - Chicken Pot Pie With Puff Pastry